 – Pour the ACV mix over your hair and gently squeeze into the hair.
 Leave it on for a few minutes.

 – Condition and style as normal.

-You should notice that your hair is much lighter and bouncier afterwards, not to heavy with build-up.
-You can use the ACV rinse as often as you like (probably leaving out the baby shampoo stage from now on) to maintain a healthy shine.
+You should notice that your hair is much lighter and bouncier afterwards, not too heavy with build-up.

 How often should I do the ACV rinse?

 This goes back to ‘when should I use an ACV rinse’ which is, when you see the signs.
 But in general you can use this up to 3 times a week.